koomited/DataBeez_Hackaton_Data_Engineer/README.md

 - **Weather Data Pipeline**: A robust ETL pipeline that extracts, transforms, and loads weather data into a PostgreSQL database.
 - **Automation**: Seamless CI/CD pipeline implemented with GitHub Actions for deployment and monitoring.
-- **Visualization**: Power BI dashboards to visualize weather trends and insights.
+- **Visualization**: Tableau dashboards to visualize weather trends and insights.
 - **Scalability**: Deployed with Astronomer to handle production-grade workloads.

 ---